COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Proposed Method: COREA

-To jointly refine the geometry of SDF and 3DGS, we propose a bidirectional 3D-to-3D supervision strategy that achieves both coarse and fine alignment.
-This strategy consists of two complementary steps: DSA and NGA.
+\jyn{To jointly refine geometry across an SDF and relightable 3DGS, we enforce cross-representation geometric consistency by coupling the two representations through the continuous SDF normal field and 3DGS depth signals.} This strategy consists of two complementary steps: DSA and NGA.

-\subsubsection{Depth-guided SDF Alignment (DSA)}
+\subsubsection{Depth-guided SDF Alignment (DSA).}

-To achieve accurate and stable geometry learning, we design DSA to align the SDF with 3DGS in a coarse-to-fine manner.
-The key intuition is that depth alignment provides reliable global geometry, while the gradient of the depth map reflects local surface variations.
-Since the SDF gradient inherently represents surface normals, we use it to refine fine-scale geometry by aligning its gradient field with the depth-gradient directions derived from 3DGS.
+To achieve accurate and stable geometry learning, we design DSA to align \jyn{an SDF with relightable 3DGS.} \jy{Relightable 3DGS renders depth under a depth-distribution uncertainty constraint~\cite{R3DG}, producing reliable \jyn{depth signals to anchor the coarse SDF geometry}, while pixel-wise depth gradients capture fine local surface variations.} Since the SDF gradient inherently represents surface normals, we refine fine-scale geometry by aligning \jyn{SDF normals} with depth-gradient directions derived from the 3DGS depth map.

-We begin with coarse alignment by rendering a depth map $\mathbf{d}$ from 3DGS to guide ray sampling of SDF.
-Following the ray-based sampling strategy of GSDF~\cite{GSDF}, we adopt an adaptive sampling interval centered on $\mathbf{d}$, allowing the SDF to focus on learning geometry near the Gaussian surface.
-To encourage geometric consistency, we minimize an $\mathcal{L}_1$ loss ($\mathcal{L}_{\text{depth}}$) between the depth maps of the SDF and 3DGS.
+We begin with coarse alignment by rendering a depth map $\mathbf{d}_{\text{3DGS}}$ from relightable 3DGS to guide ray sampling of an SDF.
+Following the ray-based sampling strategy of GSDF~\cite{GSDF}, we adopt an adaptive sampling interval centered on $\mathbf{d}_{\text{3DGS}}$, allowing the SDF to focus on learning geometry near the \jyn{3DGS-rendered depth.} To encourage geometric consistency, we minimize an $\mathcal{L}_1$ loss ($\mathcal{L}_{\text{depth}}$) between the SDF-rendered and 3DGS-rendered depth maps.